Water is essential for people and the things we grow, but also hard to access and distribute in settings far removed from the utility grid.

-The Solar Pump Alternative
+- The Water Pump

 Benefits of Solar Powered Pumps

 In our research of the solar pump market, we have discovered that there are several features inherent to solar water pumps that can make them advantageous:

 The Nuts and Bolts of Solar Powered Pumps

-There are two main components to a solar-powered pump system: solar arrays for collecting energy from the sun, and the mechanical pump for moving water.
+There are two main components to a solar powered pump: solar panel arrays for collecting the sun’s energy, and the mechanical pump for moving water.

 Solar Energy Basics

-Solar panels generate direct current (D/C) as opposed to the alternating current (A/C) that is used in households.
-The amount of power produced by a system is dependent on the materials of the cells, the size of the panels, and the number of panels in an array.
+Solar panels generate direct current (D/C) instead of the alternating current (A/C) used in households.
+The amount of power produced by a system is dependent on the type of cells, the panel size, and the number of panels in an array.

-The output of each panel is not as important as the total output of all the panels used in an array.
+The output of each panel is not as important as the total output of the array.
 For instance, a 300-watt array can be made using three 100-watt panels, two 150-watt panels, or one 300-watt panel.

 The Water Pump

-A pump is any device that uses an energy source to move fluids.
-In this case, it is a tool that mechanically draws water from the source and delivers it to the desired location.
+In our case, a pump is a tool that mechanically draws water from a source and delivers it to the desired location.
 There are many types of pumps for just this purpose, but some pumps work better with solar power.

 Energy Demand of Solar Pumps

 An important thing to note here is that higher energy demands translate to more solar panels.
 More panels mean more cost and more infrastructure.

-The reason for the solar advantage is that A/C pumps that draw a lot of power to pump quickly and shut off, solar pumps work at the same rate that solar energy is being converted.
+The reason for the solar advantage is that A/C pumps, in comparison, draw a lot of power to pump quickly and then shut off.
+But solar pumps work at the same rate that solar energy is being converted.

 The Cost of Using the Electrical Grid

 Unless participation in a rural power co-op is an option, the landowner will eat these costs directly.
-Running utilities to sites more than one-quarter mile from the connection is therefore quite expensive.
+Running utilities to sites more than one-quarter mile from the connection is quite expensive.

 The Costs of Solar Pump Technology: How Much Water per Buck?

-In my research of the market, I found that a solar powered water pump for irrigation ranges from $2000 to $5000 for a solar array and pump kit, along with all connections.
+In my market research, I found that a solar water pump kit for irrigation ranges from $2000 to $5000 for a solar array and pump, along with all connections.

 |Pump Model||RPS 200||RPS 400||RPS 800|